Michael James Genovese: Early years

 legitimate businesses was a car wash.
 According to a report by the then Pennsylvania Crime Commission, Genovese once controlled the Numbers Game in Western Pennsylvania.
 His climb through the Pittsburgh crime family included stints as caporegime and underboss to John Sebastian LaRocca, who became boss in 1956.
-In November 1957, Genovese accompanied LaRocca to the abortive Appalachian Conference of mob bosses in Apalachin, New York with Gabriel "Kelly" Mannarino.
+In November 1957, Genovese accompanied LaRocca to the abortive Apalachin meeting of mob bosses in Apalachin, New York with Gabriel "Kelly" Mannarino.
 In 1978, facing poor health, LaRocca formed a three-man commission of Genovese, Mannarino, and Joseph "Jo Jo" Pecora to take over day-to-day operations of the family.

 Family boss

 Within a year, with the death of Mannarino and the imprisonment of Pecora, Genovese headed the commission.
 Under Genovese's reign, the Pittsburgh family dominated illegal gambling in Western Pennsylvania, the West Virginia Panhandle, and Eastern Ohio.
 The family was also involved in major drug trafficking, loan sharking, scams, and theft in Pittsburgh.
 However, the Mafia Commission in New York would not allow Genovese to recruit new members into the family; he could only replace those who died or retired.
 Three years after Genovese took control, Pecora died at age 68.
 In 1985, the Federal Bureau of Investigation (FBI) described the Pittsburgh family as being one of the lower-ranked crime families.
 However, in a 1995 report, the FBI implied that due to large scale federal prosecutions of New York's Five Families and the Chicago Outfit, the Pittsburgh organization was one of the stronger families in the Eastern United States.